yannoff/yamltools/README.md

 The YAML Tools Project comes with several utilities to handle YAML from the command-line:

 - [Converter](doc/converter.md) : Juggle easily between `JSON` & `YAML` formats
+- [Comments](doc/comments.md) : Manipulate YAML comments: export, import & merge

+## Acknowledgement

+The YAML Tools Project is based on the well-known [symfony/yaml](https://github.com/symfony/yaml) component, which implements its own engine to dump/parse YAML data.

+Too reasons motivated the choice:

+- The component is a standalone, pure PHP implementation: no need to have the [Yaml PHP extension](http://pecl.php.net/package/yaml) installed, guaranteeing a wider support for many platforms.
+- The dumps are more pretty-print oriented, and more flexible, allowing to customize indentation and inline wrapping level.

+The major drawback on the other hand is that the component is [not fully compliant](https://symfony.com/doc/3.4/components/yaml/yaml_format.html#unsupported-yaml-features) with YAML Standards.

 ## Credits